yaj457/Workplace-Project/README.md

 - _Contact Details_

 ## 📜 Files
-This project consists of 3 files other than this Readme:
+This project consists of 5 files other than this Readme:
 - A python  notebook containing the analysis (_Workplace_Project_v1.ipynb_)
 - The data exported from the notebook for checks (_data.xlsx_)
 - An excel workbook where the checks have been performed (_data-checks.xlsx_)
 - A requirements file to reproduce the environment locally (_requirements.txt_)
+- A Trello board to manage the project flow and timelines

 ## ⚙️ Recreating the Environment
 Reproduce the evironment in Python using: